-Buy to let property investors have become used to increased costs and legislative burdens over the last few years, but the latest tax changes and punitive 3% stamp duty premium must be proof positive that the current Government really doesn’t like small buy to let investors that much.
+Buy to let property investors have become used to increased costs and legislative burdens over the last few years, but the latest tax changes, punitive 3% stamp duty and letting agency fees ban (which indirectly makes things difficult for investors) must be proof positive that the current Government really doesn’t like small buy to let investors that much.

 (Insider wonders in what other area you’d be charged more simply because you’re a property investor.
 ‘New Range Rover Sir?
 Certainly, but that’ll be an extra £2,560 because, err, you’re trying to invest sensibly and provide for your future.’)

 So what’s the solution for intrepid property investors?
 Give up and sell up …. or a more positive approach?